eboileau/dhart-utils/README.md

 ## Quickstart

+### Dependencies

+When using this library without docker, the following dependencies need to be installed on your system:

+- R version 4.2.x
+- Python 3.9.5
+- pandas
+- anndata
+- rpy2
+- dependencies from requirements.txt

 ### accession.py

 This script is used to download GEO Series and will prepare the data for ingestion into DHART.